Ranuncolo/umbrella/README.md

 Although the weather can change relatively quickly, you don't need to sample the weather very frequently to plot interesting weather trends.
 This code will sample and record the weather every 15 minutes.
 A latency of around 1 minute would be acceptable, but this code will save the sensor data in a much shorter time period than this.
 Only a single sample needs to be stored in the memory buffer at any one time as data can be saved to the SD card onboard the Pi.

+Code is implemented in user

 Communication with the sensors is accomplished using the I<sup>2</sup>C protocol.
 While the SPI protocol is much simpler and requires a lower processing overhead, the I<sup>2</sup>C protocol  only requires two lines connected to the Pi allowing for simpler circuitry.
-Processing speed was not a priority in this design.
+Processing speed was not a priority for these devices.
+For the wind speed however, an ADC with SPI was used to allow many samples to be taken across a short period of time.
+The sensors contain internal reed switches that are triggered as the device rotates.
+Counting rotations over a period of 3s allows a good average wind speed to be detected.

 The project is split into roughly three equal parts.
 Equal work share was ensured through constant communication with other group members and offering help where possible.
 These parts were: